cmse822/cmse822.github.io/index.md

 ### Spartan Code of Honor Academic Pledge

 As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do.

+In particular, plagiarism of any kind will result in the complete loss of credit for the assignment, including on the final project, and an associated report to the dean of your college.
+If you are not completely clear on what constitutes plagiarism, consult the [materials provided by the Graduate School](https://grad.msu.edu/plagiarism).